 Due to time constraints we are unable to provide for this.

-Can we videotape this child dedication, or take pictures?
+Can we record this child dedication, or take pictures?

-You may videotape from the back of the Auditorium.
-Please do not obstruct other people’s views of the baby dedication.
-Pictures may be taken during the dedication ceremony only.
+Of course!
+You may record and take pictures of the dedication, just try not to obstruct other people’s views of the baby dedication.

 What should we wear for the dedication?